-When trust is broken, it does not need to be the end of a relationship.
+When trust is broken, it need not be the end of a relationship.
 Much can be learned from staying in a relationship and learning from the conflict situation.
-This article tells of how, through the practice of Inner Bonding, two people mended trust when one was unfaithful.

 Dylan and Hannah were to be married in a month when Hannah found out that Dylan had been cheating on her with another woman.
 Devastated, she ended their relationship.

 Dylan was also devastated.
 He really loved Hannah and had no idea why he had been having an affair with a woman who meant nothing to him.
 Fortunately, Dylan reached out for help and started phone sessions with me.
 In the course of his Inner Bonding work, he discovered deep feelings of worthlessness from a highly abusive childhood.
 He had learned to define his worth through women and sex, and was addicted to the validation he received from women.
 He had no idea how to fill and validate himself and was driven to appease his fear and anxiety through sex with multiple women.